Breast Cancer: A Comprehensive Guide to Alternative Treatment Options

 Find a clinic offering Cryoablation>>

 Breast cancer vaccines are a promising area in integrative and alternative cancer care.
 While no vaccines are currently approved for treatment or prevention, several are in clinical trials with encouraging results.
-For example, a DNA vaccine targeting HER2 showed 80% survival after 10 years in a phase I trial, and the GP2 peptide vaccine demonstrated 100% 5-year survival in HER2-positive patients.
+For example, a DNA vaccine targeting HER2 showed 80% survival after 10 years in a phase I trial, and the GP2 peptide vaccine demonstrated 94-100% 5-year survival in patients with the highest levels of HER2.

 Despite these advancements, vaccines face challenges such as tumor immune escape and complex immune responses.
 Researchers are working on combining vaccines with other therapies to improve effectiveness.

 Mistletoe is being studied as a new way to help treat breast cancer.
 Research shows that mistletoe extracts contain special compounds, like lectins and viscotoxins, that can help kill cancer cells and might boost the immune system to fight the disease.
-Some studies suggest that mistletoe might help breast cancer patients live longer and improve their chances of remission
+Some studies suggest that, in combination with other therapies, mistletoe might help breast cancer patients live longer and improve their chances of remission

 Repurposed Medications for Breast Cancer